tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_noun_project.md

 ## Lightning talk

-I'm giving a lightning talk at a [Write the Docs meetup](http://www.meetup.com/Write-the-Docs/events/228358497/?_af=event&_af_eid=228358497) tonight in downtown San Francisco.
-My talk is titled "Creating professional graphics in the easiest, simplest way possible."
+I recently gave a lightning talk at a [Write the Docs meetup](http://www.meetup.com/Write-the-Docs/events/228358497/?_af=event&_af_eid=228358497) tonight in downtown San Francisco.
+My talk was titled "Creating professional graphics in the easiest, simplest way possible."

 You can view my slides <a href="{{ "/files/professionalgraphics" | prepend: site.baseurl }}">here</a> or just read on below.
 I've added some more detail to each of the slides.

 If you're unfamiliar with lightning talks, they are 5 minute talks, so basically you deliver a single, focused idea in a compressed amount of time.
-Although I've given more than [75 presentations](http://idratherbewriting.com/presentations/), I have never given a lightning talk.
+Although I've given more than [75 presentations](http://idratherbewriting.com/presentations/), I had never given a lightning talk.

-Here are my notes.
-Let me know if you have any feedback.
+Here's the recording:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Thpq3kryvhQ?list=PLNKYtCgtBp2jIrXdnGrf48pMEqiU3aB6D" frameborder="0" allowfullscreen></iframe>

 ## Text alone can be boring